dfoshidero/RLModels-Doom_CartPole/README.md

 **Rewards**: The agent receives +1 for each enemy killed and a -1 penalty upon death.
 The episode ends when the agent dies, with the objective to maximize the reward by effectively using the available ammunition and managing health against enemy attacks.

 ### CartPole: Benchmark
 The CartPole environment serves as a simpler benchmark to test basic RL model functionality and performance before applying them to more complex scenarios like VizDoom.

-The agents goal is to simply balance a pole.
-The cart may move and right.
+**Objective**: The agent's task is to balance a pole mounted on a cart.
+**State Space**: The environment provides information about the cart's position and velocity, as well as the pole's angle and angular velocity.
+**Action Space**: Two discrete actions are available: move left or move right.
+**Rewards**: The agent receives a reward of +1 for each timestep the pole remains balanced, with the goal of maximizing the cumulative reward over the episode duration.

 ## Model Directories
 The repository includes separate directories for each RL model applied to both the CartPole and VizDoom environments.
 Below is a list of all the available model implementations: